-It is this ambiguity regarding the ghosts that makes this film so effective.
-You can view the occurrences in the film in two ways; either Miss Giddens really does see the ghosts, and the children are possessed; or Miss Giddens is suffering a mental breakdown and imaging the whole thing.
+It is this ambiguity regarding the ghosts that makes this film so effective I believe.
+You can view the occurrences in the film in two ways; either Miss Giddens really does see the ghosts, and the children are possessed; or Miss Giddens is suffering a mental breakdown and is imaging the whole thing.
 Either scenario is terrifying and whichever you believe(I actually believe that it is a combination of both)is scary and makes the ending shocking and sad.

-This is the type of horror I like best, where you’re not sure if you glimpsed something in the corner of your eye, or if something just brushed past a character causing a candle to flicker.
-I much prefer psychological horror to gore, and this film certainly makes you think and really creeps you out.
+This is the type of horror film I like best; one where you’re not sure if you just glimpsed something in the corner of your eye, or if something just brushed past a character causing a candle to flicker.
+I much prefer psychological horror to gore and this film certainly makes you think and it is one that really creeps me out.

-My favourite scenes are the ghost sighting in the lake, Miss Giddens first walk around the beautiful gardens, the conversation between Miss Giddens and Miles where she is convinced he is possessed, and the scene where Miss Giddens walks around the corridors with a candle hearing laughter.
+My favourite scenes the following.
+The ghost sighting in the lake.
+Miss Giddens first walk around the beautiful gardens.
+The conversation between Miss Giddens and Miles, where she becomes convinced that he is possessed.
+The scene where Miss Giddens walks around the corridors with a candle hearing laughter.
 Quint’s appearance in the windows.